Phantom Lady (film): Plot

-Carol dresses provocatively and goes to another of Cliff's shows, hoping to glean more information.
-By making intense eye contact with Cliff during the performance, she manages to capture his attention.
-Afterward, Cliff approaches her, and she returns to his apartment with him.
+Kansas dresses provocatively and goes to another of Cliff's shows.
+Flirting with Cliff during the performance, she manages to capture his attention.
+They rendezvous afterwards, visit an underground jam-session, and go to his apartment.
 Somewhat drunk, Cliff brags that he was paid $500 for his false testimony.
-However, he becomes suspicious when he accidentally knocks over her purse and, among the spilled contents, finds a piece of paper with details about him.
-Richman manages to escape, leaving her purse behind.
-After she has gone, the real murderer, Henderson's best friend Jack Marlow, shows up at the apartment and strangles Cliff to death.
+He accidentally knocks over her purse and, among the spilled contents, finds a piece of paper with details about him.
+He accuses her of misleading him.
+Kansas escapes, leaving her purse behind.
+After she has gone, an unidentified man arrives, accuses Cliff of telling Kansas he'd been bribed to deny seeing the phantom lady, and strangles Cliff to death.

-Marlow has put aside business in South America to come home, ostensibly to help Richman save Henderson; secretly he works to frustrate her efforts, while hiding his own deteriorating mental state.
-Richman tracks down Monteiro's hatmaker, Kettisha.
+Jack Marlow, Henderson's best friend, returns suddenly from South America, ostensibly to help Kansas save Henderson.
+He secretly works to frustrate Kansas's efforts, while hiding his own deteriorating mental state.
+Kansas tracks down Monteiro's hatmaker, Kettisha.
 One of her employees admits to copying the hat for a regular customer and provides her name and address.
-With Burgess away on another case, Richman and Marlow go to see Ann Terry.
-They discover her under the care of Dr. Chase; the man she was to marry had died suddenly, leaving her emotionally devastated.
-Richman is unable to get any information from her, but does find the hat.
-Marlow suggests they wait for Burgess at Marlow's apartment.
-However, while she is freshening up, Richman finds her purse and the paper with Cliff's particulars in a dresser drawer.
-Marlow admits he became enraged when Henderson's wife refused to run away with him; she was only toying with him.
+With Burgess away on another case, Kansas and Marlow go to see the milliner's client, Ann Terry.
+They discover her under a doctor's care, having collapsed some months earlier when the man she was to marry had died suddenly, leaving her emotionally devastated.
+Kansas is unable to get any information from her, but does find the hat.
+Marlow suggests he and Kansas wait for Burgess at Marlow's apartment.
+However, while she is freshening up, Kansas finds her missing purse and the paper with Cliff's particulars in a dresser drawer.
+Marlow admits he became enraged when Henderson's wife refused to run away with him, an artist; she was only toying with him.
 Burgess arrives just in time.
 Marlow throws himself out the window to his death.
-With Henderson freed, things appear to return to normal.
-However, Richman is delighted to learn (from a dictaphone message) that her boss returns her love.
+Henderson is freed, and the door is open to a relationship with Kansas.